tokahuke/ryan/ryan-js/README.md

 ## Differences from other Ryan implementations

 WASM is a _much_ more hermetic enviroment than other arhcitectures.
-In WASM, we cannot be trust on the existence of a filesystem or of environment variables, things that the standard Ryan loader depends on.
+In WASM, we cannot rely on the existence of a filesystem or of environment variables, things that the standard Ryan loader depends on.
 Therefore, a different approach to module loading is needed.

 This implementation uses the properties of a given JS object to implement a module resolution tree (a tree of nested dictionaries, where the leaves are stringss), a poorman's filesystem of sorts.
-An example of how to set up a module system is shown below:
+An example of how to set up a module system is shown
+below:

 ```javascript
 import { Environment, JsLoader, fromStrWithEnv } from "ryan"